ademoverflow/python-template/README.md

 Inside the Dockerfile you'll find three important stages `development`, `production` and `lambda`.

-- `development`: Contains all the tools for development.
+- `development`: Contains all the tools for development (also used in CI).
 - `production`: Minimal image that contains production code only.
 - `lambda`: Minimal image that contains production code only, and is ready to be deployed on AWS Lambda.

 ## What you need on your machine

-### For Visual Studio Code Users

 This template uses a killer feature available on vscode: `Dev Containers`.

 You need to install the extension to make it available.
+You need to use VScode to make the most of this template.

 It basically allows you to develop within your container, with full IDE features support (integrated terminal, autocompletion, warnings and errors, etc.)